Halloween vs Christmas

 7. Witches’ cauldrons, broomsticks, and potion bottles are whimsical yet eerie decorations for Halloween.

 8. Vampires have long been a quintessential element of Halloween lore, embodying the eerie, mysterious, and slightly chilling aspects of the holiday.
 Their presence evokes a sense of both fear and fascination, making them perfect for Halloween décor and celebrations.
-In Vampire folklore Garlic has a long-standing reputation as a ward against vampires and evil spirits in folklore and mythology, particularly in European traditions.
-It was believed that garlic’s strong odor could repel vampires and protect against their attacks.

 On Halloween night kids as well as adult roam around neighborhoods from house to house dressed in almost any costume they can create and TRICK OR TREAT.
 Neighbors would fill their candy bags and buckets with all kinds of goodies.
 Over the years Halloween has become commercialized.